 - Letter of intent

 Our experienced estate planning attorneys with The Hatchett Law Firm, PLLC can assist in all of your estate planning matters, starting with putting the right strategies in place, from wills and trusts to special needs planning, powers of attorney, declaration of guardian, and more.

 What are Myths in Estate Planning?

 There are several mixed ideas and beliefs associated with estate planning that prevent people from pursuing a plan and protecting their futures.
 Sidestepping some of the most common myths we’re about to share will help you avoid missteps or costly mistakes down the road and give you the needed confidence to start planning your future.
 It is untrue that:

 - Estate plans shouldn’t or can’t be updated: Life changes all of the time.
 Estate plans should be reviewed regularly and updated after major life events like death, divorce, remarriage, and more.

 - A will is the only legal tool you need: A will is one tool, but not the only one.
-Wills are subject to probate as they must be authenticated first and don’t always hold up in court on their own.
+Wills are subject to probate as they must be authenticated first.

 - It’s all about material possessions or money: Your estate also includes plans for minor children, and your estate plan will designate who you want to care for your children when you’re gone.